905-697-9992 Bowmanville, Ontario

 ● How to save a GIF on your computer

-This course is one that older adults may find interesting.
-It takes you through the use of GIFs and how to save moving images on your gadgets to show your grandkids.
+This course may be interesting to older adults.
+It teaches you how to use GIFS and how to save moving images on your gadgets to show your loved ones.

 ● Coding